perlin-network/wavelet-faucet/README.md

     theme={altTheme} // optional, see src/theme.js for values
     style={{}} // styles the button
     address="optional address prefill"
-    className={{}} // className for the button
+    classPrefix=""  // optional, prefix for all CSS classes inside the faucet.
+Will use 'wavelet-faucet' by default className={{}} // className for the button
 />
 ```